Ziggeo/iOS-Client-SDK/README.md

 - Add the following frameworks
 	- AVFoundation.framework
 	- Ziggeo.framework
+    - SelfieSegmentation.framework
-- Make sure Ziggeo.framework is added to Embedded Binaries and Linked Framework sections in your app target settings
+- Make sure Ziggeo.framework and SelfieSegmentation.framework are added to Embedded Binaries and Linked Framework sections in your app target settings

 ## Building/Packaging App
 - Using `universal` framework is ideal for building apps that run on simulators and actual devices.